tydickinson29/Fires/README.md

 WMO stations.
 These stations have a station number whose seventh digit is 0 in the station link list.
 Stations that end in something other than a 0 denote that they are near a WMO site and are other sites like ASOS or COOP.
 The stations used for our CWA were San Antonio International Airport, Austin Mueller Municipal Airport, and Del Rio International Airport.

+In some cases, indicators in one season were used as a predictor for another.
+For example, total CWA rainfall in spring is used as an indicator for spring but then also used as a predictor for summer when looking at fire weather.

 Spearman's Rank-Order Correlations were used to test strength of predictors with the ranks determined in the climatology.